 Magdalena has worked at architectural practices in Argentina and Italy, on projects in Germany, Italy, Argentina, Russia, Algeria and Dubai.
 She has extensive experience of all stages of the design process, from inception and concept development through to construction and completion.
 Since joining in 2015 Magdalena has managed the design and development of our Taikoo Place project.

 Natasha trained in Canada and before joining Gustafson Porter + Bowman worked in a large practice in Oxford.
 She is currently developing her skills in landscape architecture working primarily on our Vauxhall Square project.

-As Practice Manager and PA, Rebecca oversees the day-to-day running of the office as well as providing support to each of the Partners.
-She also manages HR and recruitment, Health & Safety and insurances, and oversees our office policies, procedures and exemplary practice.
+As Practice Manager and PA, Rebecca manages the day-to-day running of the office is personal assistant to the five Partners.
+She also manages HR and recruitment, Health & Safety and insurances, and is responsible for our office policies, procedures and leading us in exemplary practice.

 Tom van de Bospoort

 Tom is interested in the relationship between the disciplines of urban planning, landscape architecture and urban design.
 Through his work he seeks to explore their methods and techniques to create environmentally sound urban spaces.
 He has overseen the construction stages for Phases 1-4 of Chelsea Barracks and is also working on our International Quarter London project.